Fonta1n3/FullyNoded/Readme.md

 ## Connect something else

-Create a hidden service that controls your nodes rpcport.
-Add the hostname with the port at the end to Fully Noded (njcnewicnweiun.onion:8332), add RPC user and RPC password, thats it.
+- Create a hidden service that controls your nodes rpcport (there is a mac guide below on how to do that).
+- Go to "settings" -> "node manager" -> "+" and add a Tor node.
+- Input the your bitcoin.conf rpcuser and rpcpassword and a label.
+- Input the hidden services hostname with the port at the end (njcnewicnweiun.onion:8332)
+- Go back to "Settings" ->"Node Manager" and make sure the node is switched on
+- Go to home screen and it will automatically connect

 ## What can Fully Noded do?